Skip to contents

 data

 dense or sparse matrix of features in rows and samples in columns.
-Prefer matrix or Matrix::dgCMatrix, respectively
+Prefer matrix or Matrix::dgCMatrix, respectively.
+Also accepts a file path (character string) which will be auto-loaded based on extension.

 k